 So I like to take it one meal at a time.

-You know how I plan out which days I’ll be going to the gym?
+Do you know how I plan out which days I’ll be going to the gym?
 Well, I also plan out in a way what I’ll be having for each meal.
 Now, I don’t write every single meal down ahead of time – though you can if you want – but I keep a general idea in my mind of what I’ll be having.

 Breakfast: this one is easy for me; six days out of seven I’ll be having eggs, scrambled, with cheese.
 I either make it at home myself before I leave for work, or I buy them in the cafeteria at the office.